Larry-444/ai_case_study/README.md

 Jensen Huang, Chris Malachowsky, and Curtis Priem.
 They had a vision to bring 3D graphics to the gaming and multimedia markets.
 Today they are trying to achieve superhuman productivity.
-They are now being funded tens of millions of dollars by the stock market.
+They are now being funded tens of millions of dollars by investors.

 ## Business Activities

-They have been at the forefront of accelerated computing which has helped with the acceleration of deep learning.
+Nvidia has been at the forefront of accelerated computing which has helped with the acceleration of GPUs and deep learning.

 Their intended customers are Google and Microsft to Dell and HP.
 While Google and Microsoft are currently customers of Nvidia, they are also competitors.
-Although it will take them a few more years to get to Nvidia's position.
+Although it will take them a few more years to get to Nvidia's ability to make GPUs as fast as they do, they will eventually catch up.
 Microsoft and Google are currently #3 and #4 for the largest American companies by market capitalization.